-My parents bought Atari 2600 for Christmas, with Pitfall, which was like playing Indiana Jones.
-Then we got an Apple IIe, and older kids at school gave me copies of the original Castle Wolfenstein, Conan & Loderunner.
+Around 1982 my parents got us an Atari 2600 clone for Christmas.
+It came with Pitfall, which was like playing Indiana Jones.
+In 1984 we got an Apple IIe.
+Older school kids gave me copies of Castle Wolfenstein, Conan & Loderunner.
 These early games were almost always made by one or two people.
-So I got into programming, thinking I could make games too.
-Jordan Mechner made Karateka (and later Prince of Persia) on an Apple IIe, and famously published his journals about those early days of computing.
+Jordan Mechner made Karateka and Prince of Persia on an Apple IIe, and famously documented those early days of computing in his journals.

 The Dreamsong is my most complete and complex game.
 It’s a new (2015) game done in the style of Below the Root.
 In true indie-gamer fashion, it was never officially completed or released, but I consider it done because it is playable in a browser right now.

 THEME: You Are The Monster — You play the giant and try to stop Jack from planting beanstalks and stealing the golden goose.

 Pâques en folie

 You play the Easter Bunny who must distribute eggs equally to kids.
 When a new kid shows up, try to get him eggs and prevent the others from getting more than their share.